-- 1 Access the computer system BIOS and look at the Boot Sequence options. - The PXE activation method for a device varies from one manufacturer to another, but generally one of the following methods is used: - Some BIOS have a separate entry in the BIOS configuration to enable or disable the PXE functionality.
-In this case, set either the PXE boot setting or the Network boot setting to Enabled. - Some BIOS extend the entry that allows you to configure boot order.
+- 1 Access the computer system BIOS and look at the Boot Sequence options. - The PXE activation method for a device varies from one manufacturer to another, but generally one of the following methods is used: - Some BIOS/UEFI have a separate entry in the BIOS configuration to enable or disable the PXE functionality.
+In this case, set either the PXE boot setting or the Network boot setting to Enabled. - Some BIOS/UEFI extend the entry that allows you to configure boot order.
 For example, you can specify that the system should try to boot from a diskette before trying to boot from the hard drive.
-In this case, set the system to try Network boot before trying to boot from a diskette or from the hard disk. - 2 If PXE is not listed in the Boot Sequence options and if the NIC is embedded in the motherboard, look at the Integrated Devices section of the BIOS, which might have an option to enable PXE.
-PXE might be called by another name, such as MBA (Managed Boot Agent) or Pre-Boot Service. - After enabling PXE in the Integrated Devices section, look at the Boot Sequence options and move PXE so that it is first in the boot sequence. - 3 Save any changes you have made and exit the system BIOS. - 4 Reboot the device.
+In this case, set the system to try Network boot before trying to boot from a diskette or from the hard disk.